 Disabled postgraduate researchers

-Whether you need information or guidance about disclosure, disability support funding or the transfer and viva process, our Disability Team can help, guide and support you.
+Whether you need information about disclosure, funding, or the transfer and viva process, our Disability Team can support you.

 You only need to disclose to the University once.
 Any personal information relating to your disability will be kept confidential and will be shared on a "need to know" basis only with those people directly responsible for teaching, supervising or supporting you.